icarusprakash/npt-platform/README.md

 Share logo PNG file.
 If no logo ready, we'll create a text-based logo in code.

 ### Step 4 — Begin Day 1 module
-Build design system + home page.
+Build design system + home page (which doubles as the waitlist landing page — see below).

 ---